ovh/docs/pages/platform/data-platform/manage-users/guide.en-gb.md

 ![User informations](images/idm-user-password-reset.png)
 5. Then fill in the temporary password definition
 ![Reset password form](images/idm-user-password-reset-form.png)
-6. Give the temporary to the concerned user
+6. Give the temporary password to the concerned user

 > [!primary]
 >